 Is there research to support your theory?

 Or consider what you remember from school or something that you may have learned.
-I can almost certainly guess that you did not recall sitting at a desk, a worksheet, or a test with no meaning.
-I will venture a guess that you recalled something that you experienced.
+We can almost certainly guess that you did not recall sitting at a desk, a worksheet, or a test with no meaning.
+We will venture a guess that you recalled something that you experienced.
 Perhaps a trip, an experience, or something that you did for yourself -even if you did make a mistake and learned from it in the process, or even something that involved another caring human.

 How do we know if our child will be on grade level?